pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

 **Please Note:** We need to pass the exact name of the output as specified in the networking stack!

-The shape of our database project would then be:
+Our database project looks like this:

     ```typescript
     const rds = new RdsInstance("db-instance", {